...

 Pros:

-• Qualcomm chip ensures stable, high-quality connection
+• Qualcomm chip ensures a stable, high-quality connection

-• Crystal-clear calls with advanced mic setup
+• Crystal-clear calls with an advanced mic setup

 • Easy reset with one-key recovery